 Marissa yelped with fright as he stooped over, dead.
 A pool of crimson soon formed underneath him.
 Kida couldn’t believe what she had done.
 She had never taken a life before.
 Now she had ended three, and the experience left her breathing heavily.

 “What is going on?”
 Marissa asked with a start.
-“Is Gorgonion under attack?
-Who are you?” the blonde frantically questioned, somehow being more present-minded than the stunned Kitsune.
+“Is Garginion under attack?
+Who are you?” the blonde frantically questioned, somehow being more present-minded than the stunned kitsune.
 “And… and… Why… do you have fox-tails?
 And fox ears?” she added, tone turning uncertain.

 And that ended all doubt that this was just an attack on the town.
 This was all about the Descendant.